-This article describes how to go create a Table of Means - a table showing the mean of an Outcome variable (perception of Coke as a feminine brand), by two other variables, where one is shown in the Rows (Age) and the other in the Columns (Gender).
+This article describes how to create a Table of Means - a table showing the mean of an Outcome variable (perception of Coke as a feminine brand), by two other variables, where one is shown in the Rows (Age) and the other in the Columns (Gender).

-- At least two Categorical variables containing two or more groups to be used for Rows and Columns.
+- At least two categorical variables containing two or more groups to be used for Rows and Columns.

 If the Outcome is not numeric and if the Rows and Columns are not categorical, they are coerced to such types.